 Here I made some changes on the Date slicer, and you can see that the text box updates and changes as well.

 When I select the channel, it is also shown in the text box.
-I also have a reset button here at the upper right corner of the page if I want to go back to the default display.
+I also have a reset button here in the upper right corner of the page if I want to go back to the default display.

 Creating Dynamic Narratives